InfinityVM/InfinityVM/book/src/integration/clob.md

 1. It is expensive to run all order book matching logic onchain and store all order book state onchain.
 1. Users have to pay for every order creation/cancellation, making it economically infeasible.

 With InfinityVM, a CLOB is able to solve these problems by running an App Server.
-This server accepts orders and cancellations from users directly offchain and so users don't need to pay a transaction fee for every action.
-Meanwhile, by running the matching logic in the InfinityVM coprocessor, the CLOB is able to run matching efficiently without sacrificing any verifiability.
+This server processes orders from users offchain in real-time, at zero cost to users.
+Meanwhile, by running the matching logic in the InfinityVM coprocessor, the CLOB is able to efficiently update the orderbook without sacrificing any verifiability.

 ## Code Overview